UPCOMING EVENTS

 The following points will guide the determination of membership status:

 • Members in Good Standing—A member will be considered in good standing when his or her membership has been approved as required below in the New Memberships section and his or her dues are paid within a one-month grace period of the annual September payment deadline.
-All members must be members of CCAA as well as any other association with which CCAA has engaged in an affiliation according to ARTICLE 3 above.

 • New Memberships—A new membership will commence when a membership application has been submitted, dues have been paid, and the membership has been approved by the VP of Membership.
 New member applications may be submitted at any time throughout the year and will be pro-rated based on the number of months remaining until the following September.
 New member applications submitted within one month of annual dues collection may delay dues payment until the next membership year.